chaoscarnival/bootcamps/day1-kafkaChaos/README.md

 - In addition to the core constraint of an unbroken message stream, the experiment also factors in other important considerations around application behaviour.
 In this experiment, we also expect that despite chaos, there should be no :

-  - OfflinePartitions (unavailable data-stores) throught the procedure
+  - **OfflinePartitions** (unavailable data-stores) throught the procedure
-  - UnderReplicated Partitions (we use 3 replicas by default) before beginning the experiment (to avoid running chaos on a degaded setup) & once the chaos ceases/ends (acts as a check to see if all brokers are back to optimal state)
+  - **UnderReplicatedPartitions** (we use 3 replicas by default) before beginning the experiment (to avoid running chaos on a degaded setup) & once the chaos ceases/ends (acts as a check to see if all brokers are back to optimal state)

   ![image](https://user-images.githubusercontent.com/21166217/109117980-b6ac9580-7768-11eb-94db-502ee4ff92ad.png)